helgoboss/helgobox/doc/user-guide.md

   entrance ticket to batch editing.
 You can also use it for some very basic A/B testing (1.
 Press _Export to clipboard_, 2. change some settings and test them, 3.
 Restore the old settings by pressing _Import from clipboard_).
-- **Add mapping:** Inserts a default mapping at the end of the current mapping list.
+- **Add one:** Inserts a default mapping at the end of the current mapping list.
+- **Learn many:** Allows you to add and learn many new mappings in a convenient batch mode.
+Click this button and follow the on-screen instructions.
+Click *Stop* when you are finished with your bulk learning strike.
 - **Show:** This lets you choose which mapping compartment ReaLearn should display.
 A mapping compartment is a list of mappings.
 Initially, it shows the list of so-called "Primary mappings", which are the bread and butter of ReaLearn.
 However, there's another interesting compartment: "Controller mappings".
 In a nutshell, this compartment